centerparcs.co.uk

 • FY23: 42%

-The chart shows the recycling and composting rate for our UK and Ireland operations.
+The chart shows the recycling and composting rates for our UK and Ireland operations.
 There is a dip in FY21 (attributed to the impact of closures due to the pandemic).
-The figure for FY22 (UK operations) has not yet returned to the baseline, whereas the figure for FY22 (Ireland operations) has slightly surpassed the baseline figure.
+Our recycling and composting rate for our Ireland operations surpassed the FY20 baseline in FY21.
+Our recycling and composting rate for our UK operations surpassed the baseline in FY23.

 • FY20: 35%